 There comes a time when every website owner wonders when it’s time to start running paid ads

 There is no question that paid ads can really move the needle for your business.
 Ads not only get your offers to the top of Google almost instantly but can also help move traffic from one stage of a sales funnel to another.

 When the time comes to run paid ads, you might be faced with a big question:

 How do you effectively run ads without wasting your hard-earned money?

-In this post, I’ll be sharing some strategic thinking to help you get your paid traffic off the ground in a cost-effective way.
+In this post, I’ll be helping you with your PPC strategy so that you can get your paid traffic off the ground in a cost-effective way.
 If you’re already getting organic traffic and you want to get started with paid ads, this post is for you.

 Now, I have to give credit where credit is due.
 Although the presentation and specifics are mine, the basic idea for this post came from Shawn Twing (I wish I thought of this myself.)